adopted February 16, 2017

 A. Purpose: Committees are created to complete work on specific objectives of importance to NKD’s mission and goals.
 The committees are an opportunity to involve the broader NKD membership in NKD’s work.

 B. Policy Committee: Policy Committee develops the club’s policy priorities and is a permanent committee of NKD governed by its own bylaws.
-The Vice President of Political Affairs and Policy serves as the Chair of the Policy Committee.
+The Vice President of Policy serves as the Chair of the Policy Committee.

 C. Committee Creation: Any NKD member may propose the creation of a committee by submitting a written request to the NKD Executive Committee indicating the committee’s mission and objectives.
 Ratification of the committee requires approval by a majority vote of the NKD Executive Committee.